elmerdotdev/ciccc-web-2-gsap-intro-exercise/README.md

-# GSAP Exercise
+# Web 2 - GSAP Exercise

+## Instructions

-Recreate the *result.gif* using GSAP in your `app.js` file.
-Do not modify the HTML and CSS files.
+- Recreate the *result.gif* using GSAP in your `app.js` file
+- Do not modify the HTML and CSS files
+- Commit and push your changes once done